top of page

 Period.

 TSA PreCheck is a must if you are a frequent traveler.
-I was initially wary to go through the process, feeling like I had to give up too much personal information, but then I realized it’s more or less confirming information that’s already known.
+I was initially wary of going through the application process, feeling like I had to give up too much personal information, but then I realized it’s more or less confirming information that’s already stored in a government database somewhere.
 Ha, but in real life.
 And it’s all good.

 To take advantage of your TSA PreCheck, it must show on your mobile or printed boarding pass.
-Therefore, you need to add your assigned TSA PreCheck number (called your Known Traveller Number) in the designated area when you book your flight reservation.
-See below example.
+Therefore, you need to add your assigned TSA PreCheck number (called your Known Traveler Number) in the designated area when you book your flight reservation.
+See the below example.

-If you miss this step, you can call the airline and ask them to add your Known Traveler Number / TSA PreCheck to the reservation; and print/download your boarding pass after you’ve done so.
+If you miss this step when you book your flight, no worries!
+You can call the airline and ask them to add your Known Traveler Number / TSA PreCheck to the reservation and print/download your boarding pass after you’ve done so.

-Note again: The key step is to have the language “TSA PreCheck” on your boarding pass (see below examples).
+Note again: The key piece is to have the language “TSA PreCheck” on your boarding pass (see below examples).

 Example 1: Printed Boarding Pass w/ TSA PreCheck